 Why Does Walmart Have to Pay Up to $400K to Its Store Managers?

-Walmart is increasingly relying on internal hires to fill store manager positions.
-These store managers tend to have longer tenure at Walmart than those at its competitors, making the loss of talent even more costly.
+- 75% of Managers Are Promoted From Within: Walmart relies heavily on internal hires for store manager roles, and these managers tend to have longer tenure than those at competitors, making the cost of losing them even higher.

 Using Revelio Labs’ HR database, we focus on store managers at Walmart and several competitors, including Target, Kroger, Lowe’s, Home Depot, TJX, CVS, Ross, Dollar Tree, and Dollar General.
 Our analysis of attrition rates shows that Walmart experiences a higher rate of turnover among its store managers relative to its competitors.
 When we track where these managers go after Walmart, we see that many pursue similar roles elsewhere: 39% of former Walmart store managers become store managers elsewhere, compared to 34% of its competitors.

 What is causing this high attrition?
 One factor could be the store employee-to-manager ratio, which is highest at Walmart amongst our group of competitors - that is, store managers at Walmart are responsible for supervising more employees than store managers at similar companies.
+At 12.2 employees per manager, Walmart's ratio is more than six times that of Dollar General (1.8) and notably higher than Kroger (10.6) and Target (9.0), a gap that largely reflects the size of Walmart's supercenter format compared to smaller-format competitors.
 With larger store sizes and the potential for higher stress levels in managing both customers and employees, the workload for Walmart store managers may be more demanding, contributing to higher turnover rates.

 Sign up for our newsletter